Systems & Reporting Alignment

 - Simplicity scales better than complexity

-- Reporting should reflect how the business actually operates
+- Reporting should reflect how the business actually works — not how systems happen to be structured